The Case for a

 All in all, the design of a bullet to meet these varied requirements (some of which may be in conflict with each other) will be a complex exercise in juggling priorities and will involve a lot of trial and error in the development programme, but it is important to the success of the GPC concept to get it right: the bullet is the key!

-You may have noticed that I have said nothing so far about advanced ammunition concepts; cases of stainless steel, light-alloy or polymer or entirely caseless, and perhaps of telescoped design.
+You may have noticed that I have said little so far about advanced ammunition concepts; cases of stainless steel, light-alloy or polymer or entirely caseless, and perhaps of telescoped design.
 That is because I am primarily concerned with the performance of the bullet after it has left the gun; how it gets to that point is a secondary issue.
 I will merely comment that if an entirely new gun and ammunition system such as LSAT, using plastic-cased telescoped cartridges of cylindrical form, were to be adopted, it would in my opinion be a terrible waste of an opportunity if this merely replicated a calibre we already have, simply because we already have it.
 An LSAT GPC would weigh no more than the current 5.56mm, which would of course make the GPC concept even more attractive: the arguments for LSAT and for a GPC are mutually supportive.
-Even if LSAT leads to nothing, current developments in lightweight conventional cases (especially part-polymer) promise weight savings of 25-30% over brass-cased ammunition, which will apply whatever their calibre.
+Even if LSAT leads to nothing, current developments in lightweight conventional cases (especially part-polymer) as briefly described under Option 2 above, promise weight savings of 25-30% over brass-cased ammunition, which will apply whatever their calibre.

 Finally, I would like to address a few of the objections to the proposed general purpose cartridge, because I've heard a lot of them!